isographlabs/isograph/docs/backlog.md

 - Typegen for non-eager non-component resolvers shows the eager type.
 There needs to be an additional type that is generated and threaded through.
 - If a useLazyReference commits then receives new props, it does not make a new network request.

+## Priorities for GraphQL conf

+- Mutations
+- Errors displayed in console